fmalina/revisions-blocl/activism/empireofchaos.md

 developmental model exists, and yet what it has won is ever more in question.

-Though the West unified the world—from neocolonialism to globalization—that shouldn’t imply it’s bound to rule forever in material or intellectual terms.
+Though the West unified the world—from neocolonialism to globalization—that shouldn't imply it’s bound to rule forever in material or intellectual terms.

 \*\*\*